 The insights that matter and the actions that make a difference in the customer journey

 Throughout this article, we’ve been discussing both voice of customer insight and actionable insight.
-How does turning one into the other make the difference in improving your customer experience?
+How does turning one into the other make the difference when it comes time to improve your customer experience?

 In the past, there was no visibility into a customer interaction’s transcript.
 And especially at the individual utterance level, there was no way to see both behaviors and their impacts.
 But with conversation intelligence tools like Tethr, you now have insights you can act on.

 First, understand the behaviors that make the most meaningful impact on your customer experience (insight).
 Secondarily, infuse these into contact center coaching models, as one example, making them practical tools to move the needle to improve the customer experience (actionable insight).
 And when we say “move the needle,” we literally mean visually watching the needle move on each focal point in Tethr because your business has visibility into 100% of customer interactions.

 - The insight is knowing which sales pitch matters.

 - The actionable insight will mean talking to your sales and service agents, supervisors and senior leadership with reporting and dashboards virtually in-hand.
 You’ll need to tell a data-driven story about your VoC starting with existing baselines.
 Next, you’ll want to set goals and work hand-in-hand with your leadership to focus on a clear set of focal points tied to Key Performance Indicators (KPIs) tied to how you’ll measure behaviors.
 Create transparency in the organization by giving your team of agents a cheat sheet on how to change behavior — pulling the needle all the way through.